smohiudd/transit-drivecycle/README.md

 #### Download OSM Data

 Download OSM data from [geofabrik](https://download.geofabrik.de/) and save in `/valhalla/data`.
 This will be used to generate the routing graph in Valhalla.
+If needed you can clip your pbf file using [Osmium](https://osmcode.org/osmium-tool/).

 #### Convert GTFS CSV to Parquet